Belarusian Telegraph Agency: 1991–present

+List of directors

 Criticism

-Some observers called BeTA a propaganda outlet.
+Some observers called BelTA a propaganda outlet.

 The BelTA Director-General Dzmitry Zhuk was banned from entering the European Union between 2011 and 2016 as part of the EU's sanctions against Belarus following what the EU describes as a crackdown of opposition protests after the 2010 presidential election.
 According to the EU Council's decision concerning restrictive measures against Belarus following the 2010 election, Dzmitry Zhuk is responsible for "relaying state propaganda in the media, which has supported and justified the repression of the democratic opposition and of civil society on December 19, 2010 using falsified information."

+The BelTA Director-General Irina Akulovich came under EU and Swiss sanctions in summer 2024.